-Value Delegated Authority Additional Guidance Up to £10,000 Two signatories in accordance with mandate Ensure bank mandate is agreed with Bank and copy held by Above £10,000 Two signatories with one being the CEO.
-Director of Finance & HR BACS up to £4m Two of either Senior Finance Officers, Head of Finance, Director of Finance & HR or CEO.
+Value Delegated Authority Additional Guidance Up to £10,000 Two signatories in accordance with mandate Cheques Above £10,000 Two signatories with one being the CEO.
+Direct Debit Mandates Online payments Two of either Senior Finance Officers, Payroll Manager, Head of Finance, Director of Finance & HR ONLY When all invoices, payments have been approved in line with the procedures set out in the Finance Policy.
+Payroll up to £4m Two of either Senior Finance Officers, Payroll Manager, Head of Finance, Director of Finance & HR or CEO.
+ONLY when payroll has been approved by the Director of Finance & HR BACS up to £4m Two of either Senior Finance Officers, Payroll Manager, Head of Finance, Director of Finance & HR or CEO.
 ONLY When all invoices, payments to suppliers and/or staff have been approved in line with the procedures set out in the Finance Policy.